Are Women More Prone to Anxiety?

 2. How to calm your girlfriend's anxiety?

-To calm your girlfriend's anxiety, actively listen to her feelings and validate her emotions.
-Encourage deep breathing exercises and create a calm environment with soft music or cosy surroundings.
-Engaging in enjoyable activities together can also help distract her and provide comfort.
-Your patience and support can reduce women's anxiety.
+To calm your girlfriend's anxiety, listen actively and validate her feelings to make her feel heard.
+Encourage deep breathing exercises to help relax her body and mind.
+Create a soothing environment with soft music or cosy surroundings, and engage in relaxing activities together to distract and comfort her.
+Your patience and emotional support will go a long way in easing her anxiety.

 3. What is the fastest way to resolve anxiety?